-Craftsbury Common, in north-central Vermont, is a quaint village centred around the historic Craftsbury Academy and Sterling College.
+Craftsbury Common, in north-central Vermont, is a quaint village centered around the historic Craftsbury Academy and Sterling College.

-Craftsbury Common was the first significant settlement in the township and was the centre of culture and commerce, all centred around the town square.
+Craftsbury Common was the first significant settlement in the township and was the center of culture and commerce, all centered around the town square.
 Ringing it is the circa 1797 United Church of Craftsbury, the Edible Forest Gardens, and the circa 1832 Craftsbury Academy, among the oldest and smallest public high schools in the state.
-It’s not just a typical school, offering hikes to local mountains in the late summer, off-campus physical education opportunities, includingonline options from the Team Treehouse Review.
+It’s not just a typical school, offering hikes to local mountains in the late summer, off-campus physical education opportunities, including online options from the Team Treehouse Review.
 It offers hands-on learning programs that explore sustainability-related themes.
 Nearby is Sterling College with just 45 students, offering courses in Ecology, Environmental Humanities, Outdoor Education, Sustainable Agriculture, and Sustainable Food Systems.

 The outdoorsy theme continues on nearby with the Craftsbury Outdoor Center, home to extensive cross-country skiing trails, mountain biking paths, and a pond perfect for boating and sculling.

 From Hardwick, follow VT Route 14 north for 8.2 miles.
 Turn right onto South Craftsbury Road and follow north for 3.1 miles.